How to Write a SEPA Comment

 B.14 Transportation

 Evacuation route capacity during a toxic release.
-Snoqualmie Ridge has two primary evacuation routes (Snoqualmie Parkway and SR-18).
+The Snoqualmie Valley has limited evacuation routes, and Snoqualmie Ridge (the closest residential area) has two primary options: Snoqualmie Parkway and SR-18.
 Construction traffic impacts on residential streets.

 B.15 Public services